Skip to content

 Fit master cone to working length

-Verify tug-back at WL.
+Tug-back at WL is verified.
 The cone should seat passively and resist withdrawal with gentle pull.

 3